ผ่าตัดเปลี่ยนกระจกตา DSAEK ขั้นตอน ข้อดี พักฟื้น - Dsaek Corneal Transplant

 Preoperative DSAEK corneal transplant

-• When an ophthalmologist determines the patient is a good candidate for a DSAEK corneal transplant, the hospital immediately places the patient on a waiting list to receive corneal donations from the local eye bank or, in cases of urgency, the hospital may consider purchasing and importing donated corneas from abroad instead.
+• When an ophthalmologist determines the patient is a good candidate for a DSAEK corneal transplant, the hospital immediately places the patient on a waiting list to receive corneal donations from the local eye bank.
+In cases of urgency, the hospital may consider purchasing and importing donated corneas from abroad instead.

 • Once a donor corneal is confirmed from the eye bank and the corneal is qualified and healthy, the hospital will notify the patient and schedule the surgery date.